john-itcsolutions/cheirrs/README.md

 `cd postgres`

-Untar the file and run the script(s) - 2 scripts in "essentials", one in "geordnet" (in diferent containers).
-This will restore the lagerhaus and geordnet databases in the appropriate containers.
+Untar the file and run the script(s) - 2 scripts in "essentials".
+This will restore the lagerhaus database in the appropriate containers.

 And wait until complete.